Skip to content

 Use it forFormat, test, block, log, notifyConventions, review checklists, workflowsShipping a whole setup to a team

 The rule we use: hooks guarantee, skills guide, plugins package.
 If something must happen every time regardless of what the model decides, that's a hook.
-If you're teaching Claude a workflow to apply when relevant, that's a skill — our guide to Claude Code Skills covers that side.
+If you're teaching Claude a workflow to apply when relevant, that's a skill — our guide to Claude Code Skills covers that side, and a hook pairs naturally with a spec-driven workflow to enforce the checks a spec defines.
 To hand a teammate both at once, wrap them in a plugin.
 Hooks and skills compose well: a skill can describe the workflow while a hook enforces the non-negotiable parts.
+This programmable depth is a big part of what Claude Code does that Cursor can't, where rules stay suggestions rather than guarantees.

 Hooks have been stable across the 2.x releases of Claude Code, and the events, matchers, and exit-code behavior described here match the current CLI.